microsoft/accessibility-insights-web/.github/ISSUE_TEMPLATE/bug_report.md

 ## Are you willing to submit a PR?

+If asked, will you be willing to submit a PR to fix this bug?
+Yes/No

 ## Did you search for similar existing issues?

 Did you search for similar issues in our github issues or on [stackoverflow](www.stackoverflow.com)